 The Contractor must submit a patient level measure file that includes a unique person identifier for each person in the denominator.
 The Contractor must also submit numerator and denominator totals and rates at the summary level.
 The Contractor must also submit HEDIS hybrid measure summary files including numerators and denominators by Race/Ethnicity category for all commercial product types for which it reports these HEDIS measures to the National Committee for Quality Assurance (NCQA) Quality Compass and for each Medi-Cal Managed Care product for which it reports these HEDIS measures to the Department of Health Care Services (DHCS).

-Covered California will modify the measures set over time, with stakeholder input, to track disparities in care and health outcomes in additional areas, including behavioral health, for plan year 2023 and beyond.
+Covered California will consider adding additional measures to track health disparities for plan year 2023 and beyond.